IMPORTANT NOTICE: COVID-19 Update

-The CSU has instituted a new policy for on-site, credit-bearing forms of experiential learning (e.g., student teaching, clinicals, practicums, service learning, field placements, etc.) during the COVID-19 pandemic.
-Please review the "Experiential Learning during the COVID-19 Pandemic" policy for more information.
+Cal Poly has instituted a new policy for on-site, credit-bearing forms of experiential learning (e.g., internships, student teaching, clinicals, practicums, service learning, field placements, etc.) during the COVID-19 pandemic.
+Until further notice, this policy replaces the previously existing policy on internships, which is posted below.
+Please review the current policy, "Experiential Learning during the COVID-19 Pandemic," policy for more information.

 Cal Poly recognizes that an internship can be a significant part of a student’s Learn by Doing experience.
 An internship formally integrates the student's academic study with practical experience in a cooperating organization.
 It is an off-campus activity for which a student receives academic credit.
 It is designed to serve educational purposes by offering experience in a service learning, business, nonprofit, or government setting.
 An internship site is the organization at which the internship takes place.
 In some colleges and programs, internships are also referred to as cooperative education (co-ops).